zigomir/rubber_ring/README.md

 # TODOs
-- duplicable content
+- removing duplicable fields with drag and drop outside of window
 - images
-- Assets:
-  - minify assets with grunt from build script
+- integration tests with phantom js driver
 - Write (JavaScript) tests!
 - Extract to Rails Engine (+ ruby gem:)
+- minify assets with grunt from build script
 - generator for new pages

 ## Philosophy